junwei890/crawler/README.md

 Make sure each site is on a newline and has its protocol.

+A successful crawl will show a message like the one below:
 ![image1](./images/success.png)

-A nil error return will show a success message.
+While an unsuccessful crawl will show a message like the one below:
 ![image2](./images/failure.png)

-A non-nil error return will show a error message

 ## Notes
 Some sites enforce allowed and disallowed routes as well as crawl delays, this crawler abides by all of them.